EricaAndreose/florentiaillustrata_gender_analysis/sparql_queries.md

 ### Q01 — Female property owners — basic aggregation

 Retrieves all female property owners (identified via `moglie_di`) with a count of their parcels and the list of parcel URIs.
-Ownership is reconstructed through `crm:E8_Acquisition` events: a parcel links to an acquisition event via `crm:P24i_changed_ownership_through`, and a person acquires title through it via `crm:P22i_acquired_title_through`.
+Ownership is reconstructed through `crm:E8_Acquisition` events: a parcel links to an acquisition event via `crm:P24i_changed_ownership_through`, and a person acquires title through it via `crm:P22i_acquired_title_through` (legal ownership).

 **Returns:** owner label, marital reference, patronymic(s), number of owned parcels, list of parcel URIs — ordered by parcel count descending.